iggyjs/reed/README.md

 ## Research Topics

 * (1 points) Integrate user authentication
-    * I'm going to be using bcrypt hashing for authentication.
+    * I'm going to be using bcrypt hashing and JSON Web Tokens for authentication.

 * (4 points) Will be using a Front-End JavaScript framework to handle View Layer (Either Vue.js or Angular)
 * (3 points) gulp.js and Browserify (or something else more modern for hot-reload)